 Yes!
-Influenza, also called the flu, is a contagious viral infection of the nose and throat that is easily spread from person to person.
+Influenza, also called the flu, is a contagious viral infection of the nose and throat that is easily spread from person to person, through sneezes, cough, and even talking.
 It can lead to serious complications in children, including hospitalization and death.
-When someone who has influenza sneezes, coughs, or even talks, the influenza virus passes into the air and may be breathed in by anyone close by.

-How would I know if my child has influenza?
+How can I tell if my child has influenza?

-Influenza comes on very suddenly.
-The symptoms usually include high fever, aches, chills, headache, cough, sore throat, and a stuffy or blocked nose.
+Influenza typically comes on very suddenly.
+The symptoms usually include high fever, aches, chills, headache, cough, and extreme tiredness.
 Children, especially infants and toddlers, may have additional symptoms that adults usually don’t experience, including ear aches, nausea, and vomiting.

 How effective is the influenza vaccine?
 Do vaccines always work?